 Making the move to a Community Interest Company, was another, rather important, steppingstone in Mondrem’s journey.
 Not only did this align more closely with our mission, allowing us to continue helping our public service clients to create and sustain great public services, but it also means we are now able to work with students and staff in our home at Keele University, to encourage young people to consider public service as a career.

 Mondrem exists as a catalyst for optimism, motivation, and structure within public bodies, often recognised for providing a unique approach to business.

 In a climate where it is needed but is often scarce, Mondrem acts as a voice of reason.
-We believe vulnerability is essential authenticity and has a far-reaching effect in building trusting and constructive relationships.
-Therefore, our approach to problem solving always begins with building a shared understanding.
+We believe in building trusting and constructive relationships.
+Our approach to problem solving always begins with building shared understanding.
 Mondrem knows that great organisations rely on the great people who work within them.
 By engaging as people, organisations can thrive beyond what they thought was possible.
-It is this unique approach that allows the delivery of outstanding results.
-By listening to, questioning, and inspiring our clients, we can pioneer change together.
+It is this unique approach that unlocks outstanding results.
+By listening to, gently challenging, and supporting our clients, we can pioneer change together.
 And by supporting public bodies, Mondrem supports the communities who most rely on their service.

 "Mondrem worked with people.
 They were gently challenging.
 And they provided new tools.
 It was a process that helped people to get where they needed to get to themselves."

 Lucy Taylor, Director of Growth and Sustainability, Ealing Borough Council